AbhiTheModder/understand-smali/_Footer.md

 ## **Written with ❤ by Abhi**
-### _Kindly message me in telegram if you've any problem's in understanding anything_
+### _Kindly message me in telegram, if you've any problems in understanding anything :D_